 Regular Public Worship on Campus

-There is no formal chapel requirement for Hillsdale College students, nor is there any college administered public worship service.
+There is no formal chapel requirement for Hillsdale College students.
 However, there are plenty of opportunities for regular corporate worship on campus, all organized by the student ministries themselves.
 Each day of the week offers a plethora of options in both morning and evening which reflect the whole spectrum of denominational traditions.

 See below for a current schedule of regular public worship.
 All people are welcome to any of these services regardless of their own religious tradition.
 This list only includes regularly scheduled public worship open to all; it does not include the several dozen Bible studies and fellowship gatherings organized organically all over campus which usually cater to smaller demographics (e.g. people in a particular dorm, Greek students, etc.).